 Sonam's Kitchen started as a tiny eatery with extremely limited space for many people to squeeze in and dine at the same time.
 However, their popularity increased over time because of the quality and taste of their food, especially breakfast.
 They have a new extension too.
 It's hard to find hash browns and pancakes which taste as good as theirs.
 They are great with eggs too.
 If you are not there for breakfast, order some fresh pasta.
 You will end up paying Rs.
 400 for 2.
 Some of these little eateries in Darjeeling are actually remarkable.

 Revolver is an unconventional lodge, themed on Beatles, situated on Gandhi Road behind Union Chapel.
 It has a cool café and dining.
-The café is cosy, stuffed with books and comics.
-My favourite Tintin series is also present.
-There’s also a guitar.
-Well, it’s a music lovers’ den.
+The café is cozy, stuffed with books and comics.
+My favorite Tintin series is also present.
+There's also a guitar.
+Well, it's a music lovers' den.
 You can try out continental here but Revolver best is known for lip-smacking local and Naga cuisine.
-Some of the items from Naga dishes are fermented bamboo shoots with a choice of chicken, pork or fish.
+Some of the items from Naga dishes are fermented bamboo shoots with a choice of chicken, pork, or fish.
 It will not cost more than Rs.300 for 2.